placrosse/kodo/docs/source/getting_started.rst

 this, it is also possible to download the library as either zip or tar.gz archives.
 We will describe both approaches in the following sections.

-Recommended: Clone the git repository using the terminal (Linux and Mac OSX)
+Recommended: Clone the Git Repository Using the Terminal (Linux and Mac OSX)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. (Optional) Create a suitable directory (e.g. 'dev') for the projects using